higherkindness/mu-scala/docs/src/main/tut/schema-evolution/avro.md

 #### G: Renaming a field

-Renaming a field is a particular case of creating a field with the new name and its default value, and then, removing the old one.
-The old name will be ignored if they are provided by old clients.
+This operation is completely safe, in Avro, the names are not being sent as part of the request, so no matter how they are named.

 * Before: